-Lecturer Dr. Raffaele Marotta (INFN, lmarotta@na.infn.it)
+Lecturer Dr. Raffaele Marotta (INFN, lmarotta@na.i nfn.it)

-Credits (planned) 3-4 depending on the type of ex am chosen by the students
+Cradita (plannad) 2.4 depending on the type of even abasen by the stude nta

-Planned hours 20
+Credits (planned) Planned hours 3-4 depending on the type of exam chosen by the students

-Planned schedule September / October 2020
+20

-interested students have to p raffaele.marotta@na.infn.it previously send an email to
+Planned schedule September / October 2021

 Prerequisites Quantum Field Theory

 Description Preliminary Contents

 1) Supersymmetry in two space-time dimensions (D=2): Supersting Theories

 2) N=1, 2 in D=4 Supersymmetry

-3) N=1 in D=6 and D= 10 Supersyn nmetry
+3) N=1 in D=6 and D= 10 Supersymmetry

 4) A Brief introduction to supergravity theories.

 5) Aspects of duality.